 How much data you need

-For a two-week trip through North America, 10-15 GB covers maps, car navigation, messaging, reservations, and some social media.
-Road trips consume a lot of GPS, so if you'll be driving a lot, budget high.
+For a two-week trip to North America, 10-15 GB covers maps, car navigation, messaging, reservations, and some social media comfortably.
+Road trips consume a lot of GPS, so if you're going to drive a lot, estimate on the higher side.
 Save heavy streaming for hotel Wi-Fi.

-Car GPS is the big data consumer on a road trip through the United States or Mexico, more than photos or chat.
-Still, if you download offline maps of your route before leaving, you significantly reduce data usage.
-With a mixed use of navigation and city, 1 GB will last you two or three days.
-If in doubt, always go for a plan with some margin.
+Car GPS is the biggest data devourer on a road trip through the United States or Mexico, more than photos or chat.
+Still, if you download offline maps of your route before leaving, you'll significantly reduce data usage.
+With a mixed use of navigation and city, 1 GB will last you two to three days.
+If in doubt, always opt for a plan with a bit of leeway.

 How to activate it when crossing borders

-The great advantage of the pack is that you don't have to do anything when crossing.
-You install the eSIM at home with Wi-Fi, activate data upon arrival in the first country, and when you cross into Canada or Mexico, your phone automatically reconnects to the new destination's local network.
-No changing cards, no reactivating, no looking for a store.
+The big advantage of the pack is that you don't have to do anything when crossing.
+You install the eSIM at home with Wi-Fi, activate the data upon arrival in the first country, and when you cross into Canada or Mexico, your phone automatically reconnects to the local network of the new destination.
+No card changes, no reactivation, no searching for stores.

 The complete process is this:

-1. Check that your phone supports eSIM (most recent phones do).
+- Check that your phone supports eSIM (most recent models do).

-4. Activate data upon landing in the first country and cross borders without touching anything.
+- Activate data upon landing in the first country and cross borders without doing anything.

-If it's your first eSIM and you want to be sure, follow the guide on how to activate an eSIM step by step.
+If it's your first eSIM and you want to be sure, follow the guide on how to install an eSIM step-by-step.
 And if you're concerned about the cost of traditional roaming in these countries, the comparison of eSIM vs. roaming clarifies the savings.

 Frequently asked questions